-Reduction in Usage and Emissions of Chemical Substances
+Reduction in Used and Discharged Amount of Chemical Substances

-Fluorocarbons used as a heat insulator and a refrigerant for freezers and air conditioners can damage the ozone layer and cause global warming.
+Fluorocarbons used as a refrigerant for freezers and air conditioners, or heat insulator, have property which may damage ozone layer, and cause global warming.
 We developed the technology to utilize CO2, which has much smaller impact than fluorocarbons, as a refrigerant and have been supplying a home boiler using CO2 refrigerant since 2001.
-Although the CO2 refrigerant is suitable for heating purposes, it was difficult to apply to refrigerators and freezers, especially in large professional equipment due to insufficient cooling efficiency and size problems.
-However, with support from the New Energy and Industrial Technology Development Organization (NEDO), we developed a refrigeration system using CO2 refrigerant, and started supplying these fluorocarbon-free freezers and refrigerator display cases to supermarkets and convenience stores in Japan from 2010.
-By the end of March 2017, we delivered roughly 5,800 units to approx. 2,200 stores.
+Although the CO2 refrigerant is suitable for heating purposes, it was difficult to apply to refrigerators and freezers, especially in large professional equipment due to insufficient cooling efficiency and size.
+However, with support from the New Energy and Industrial

+OCU-CR2001MVF, a fluorocarbonfree freezer using CO2 refrigerant